Dar Pomorza: History

-The ship was built in 1909 by Blohm & Voss and dedicated in 1910 by Deutscher Schulschiff-Verein as the German training ship Prinzess Eitel Friedrich, named for Duchess Sophia Charlotte of Oldenburg, wife of Prince Eitel Friedrich of Prussia.
+The ship was built in 1909 by Blohm & Voss and dedicated in 1910 by Deutscher Schulschiff-Verein as the German training ship Prinzess Eitel Friedrich, named for Duchess Sophia Charlotte of Oldenburg.
 Her yard no. was 202, her hull was launched on 12 October 1909.
+She was commission on 6 APril 1910.
 In 1920, following World War I, the ship was taken as war-reparations by Great Britain, then brought to France, where she was assigned to the seamen's school at St-Nazaire under the name Colbert.
 The ship was in 1927 given to Baron de Forrest as compensation for the loss of a sailing yacht.
 Due to the high costs of refurbishing the ship, she was sold in 1929.

-Still bearing the name Prinzess Eitel Friedrich, she was bought by the Polish community of Pomerania for £7,000, as the new training ship for the Polish Naval Academy in Gdynia.
-She was given the name "Dar Pomorza" (the Gift of Pomerania).
+Still bearing the name Prinzess Eitel Friedrich, she was bought by the Polish community of Pomerania for £7,000, as the new training ship for the Maritime School in Gdynia.
+She was given the name "Dar Pomorza" (Gift of Pomerania).
 In 1930 the ship was repaired and fitted with an auxiliary diesel engine.
 The experience gained during rebuilding works enabled Danish shipbuilders of Nakskov to build a sail training vessel for their country, the Danmark (still in service).

-Worth noting is the fact that the ship made her first voyage under Polish colours named (temporarily) "Pomorze" (Pomerania).
-According to rumours, the name may have been changed in an effort not to name a training ship after a lost one.
-The same German-written name bore the German pre-dreadnought battleship Pommern, lost (with all hands) during the Battle of Jutland in June 1916.
-The mentioned first voyage was one under tow of two Dutch tugs ("Poolzee" and "Witte Zee") with a party of Polish and Dutch runners aboard, starting on 26 Dec.
+The ship made her first voyage under Polish colours temporarily named "Pomorze" (Pomerania in Polish).
+(Possibly the name was later changed to avoid similarity to the unfortunate German pre-dreadnought battleship Pommern (Pomerania in German), lost with all hands during the Battle of Jutland in June 1916.)
+This first voyage was made under tow of two Dutch tugs ("Poolzee" and "Witte Zee") with a party of Polish and Dutch runners aboard, starting on 26 Dec.
 1929 from St. Nazaire, and ending on 9 Jan.
 1930 at Nakskov, the ship narrowly escaping destruction in a gale off the Brittany coast.
-That first voyage of the ship under Polish flag became later famous through some accounts, including one written Mr T. Meissner, the ship's first mate.
+The voyage later became famous through some accounts, including one written by Mr T. Meissner, the ship's first mate.